estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

     * read_only: 0

   c.
-If using the primary instance (not recommended), [associate the parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Associating) with the database and reboot the database to allow the change to take effect
+If using the primary instance (not recommended), [associate the parameter group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithDBInstanceParamGroups.html#USER_WorkingWithParamGroups.Associating) with the database and reboot the database to allow the change to take effect.

 3. Create a read replica with the new parameter group applied (recommended).